thruthesky/mirror-database-to-firestore/README.md

 - Update `config.ts` for your need and deploy.

+- `region` is the region of the realtime database.
+It must be the same region of realtime database or it will produce error while deploying.

 - `Config.paths` is an array of `ConfigPath` type which has;
     - `source` - where the data come from and to watch the changes; It can be `a/{b}/{c}/{d}` to observe the path.
     - `destination` is where the data is written to